nus-cs2103-AY2425S1/tp/README.md

 It is optimized for CLI users so that frequent tasks can be done faster by typing in commands.

 ## Features
-- Add & delete customer information
+- Add & delete customer information.
-- Add & delete order information for each customer
+- Add & delete order information for each customer.
-- View full list of customer
+- View full list of customer.
-- View full list of orders under each customer
+- View full list of orders under each customer.

 ## Site Map
 - To be updated.